Y.js Binding

 toggleTodoDone(todoAppState.todoList[0])

-and it will be kept in sync with the Y.js
+and it will be kept in sync with the Y.js state.

-state gets updated (manually or via a remote state update), the node will get updates as well.
+Note that the sync is two-way, so if Y.js state gets updated (manually or via a remote state update), the node will get updates as well.
 All that means that this:

 yjsDoc.transact(() => {